^

 Overdose

-• Allergic reactions to the skin, rashes.
+• Allergic skin reactions, rashes.

-• General and muscle weakness.
+• General and muscular weakness.

 • Nausea, vomiting.